 What is robotics?
 Defining an industry

 However, robotics as a field involves several subsets like automation and artificial intelligence (AI).
 Both automation and robotics have been used interchangeably, but these terms have certain differences.

-While automation can be defined as the process of using technology to carry out specific tasks, not all robots are designed for automation.
-However, most robots — especially the ones used in industries — are designed for the process of automation.
+Automation is the process of using technology to carry out specific tasks, and not all robots are designed for automation.
+That said, most robots are, especially those with industrial uses.